torvalds/linux/Documentation/networking/af_xdp.rst

 ----------------------

 Gets options from an XDP socket.
-The only one supported so far is XDP_OPTIONS_ZEROCOPY which tells you if zero-copy is on or not.
+The only one supported so far is XDP_OPTIONS_ZEROCOPY which tells you if zero-copy is on or analt.

 Multi-Buffer Support
 ====================